Decreasing slope of indifference curve is explained by

 Law of constant MRS

-A consumer could buy with their given income
+A consumer with a given income will maximize their utility when :

 Imagine a budget constraint between good y on the vertical axis and good x on the horizontal.
 If that budget line were to become more shallow it could be due to: